anric-n/wxdu-censor/README.md

 | [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate)                       	| 0.426   	| 0.330  	|
 | Root Mean-Squared Error (RMSE, s)<br>of Word-Start Timestamps <br>(For correct words)  	| 0.609   	| 0.446  	|
 | RMSE of Word-End Timestamps (s)                                                        	| 0.568   	| 0.265  	|

+The word error rate represents the proportion of words in the transcript that were correctly identified, which means that the Demucs -> Whisper pipeline was able to capture around 57% of the words from the English dataset and 67% of the words from the German dataset.
+However, this word-error rate varied dramatically between songs.
+Several songs in the German database had a word error rate less than 0.200, while one song in the English database, `Songwriterz_-_Back_In_Time` actually had a word error rate greater than 1.

+The inference time shown in the table above was gathered by running the pipeline in Google Colab on their T4 GPUS and the 2025.07 runtime version.
+The songs in that dataset vary in length from around 2:50 to 5:00 minutes long, with most between 3 and 4 minutes.

+Performance on non-CUDA systems, such as with my Macbook Pro with an M3 and 8GB of RAM, is much slower.
+While Demucs is able to utilize the `mps` backend, `faster-whisper` does not support mps.
+Compared to the GPU, my system takes around 2-3x as long to run Demucs source separation and 5-10x as long to run Whisper transcription.

+### Qualitative evaluation
+Qualitiatively, the largest chokepoint within the pipeline is the Whisper model.
+This is likely because of the use of zero-shot generalization to generate transcripts from the source-separted vocals.
+When analysing the poorest performing audio files, it was clear that many vocalists do not enunciate their words as clearly as in normal speech.
+Because no fine-tuning was performed on the model, I believe that difference made it difficult for Whisper to identify phonemes.

+### Error cases
+The most commmon error case that occurs is when there is no vocals in the audio file.
+Demucs cannot identify if an audio file has / does not have vocals.
+In these cirumstances, Demucs produces an vocal file that consists mostly of silence with a bit of noise.
+That noise causes Whisper to hallucinate, often producing a transcript that consists of the words "Thank you" repeated many times.
+In this case, the final result is simply the original audio file.

+The repeated "Thank you" hallucination / failure case extends to songs with actual vocals that do not start at the beginning of the song.
+The threshold appears to be around 30-40 seconds for this halucination to occur, it gets progressivly worse the longer the silence is.
+If enough halucinated 'Thank you's appear, then no actual vocals are transcribed, as Whisper is a transformer model that attends to its own previous transcriptions.

 More detailed evaluation metrics can be found in this [Google Drive](https://drive.google.com/drive/folders/1FN1GMNgh-ZXHhlEAexvp4p-SD99q8mo-)